Renting with pets: When can landlords say no under the Renters' Rights Act?

 In most cases, landlords must respond to the pet request in writing within 28 days.
 This response should either approve or deny the request.

-If additional information is necessary, such as details about the pet's breed, vaccinations, or insurance coverage, the landlord can request this information during the same period.
+If additional information is necessary, such as the pet's breed or vaccinations, the landlord can request it during the same period.

 3 - Extending decision deadlines